 You can perform other actions such as upload configuration, add sites in a batch, download JSON, and so on using the More … option.

-Use the + Add Site option to add a new site.
 For more information on site configuration workflow, see Site Configuration.

 Deploy configuration and software

 The More > Deploy Config/Software option takes you to the Deployment section that helps verify, stage, and activate the configuration across the network.
 For more information on deploying configuration and software, see Deployment.